-Several of our projects apply network analysis to evaluate systems such as microbiomes, seed systems, and epidemics.
-Here are some examples:
+Several of our projects apply network analysis to evaluate systems such as epidemics, microbiomes, and seed systems.
+Following are some examples.

 Poudel, R., A. Jumpponen, D. C. Schlatter, T. C. Paulitz, B. McSpadden Gardener, L. L. Kinkel, and K. A. Garrett.
 2016.
 Microbiome networks: A systems framework for identifying candidate microbial assemblages for disease management.
 Phytopathology 106:1083-1096. [open access link] [one of the most downloaded papers in Phytopathology]

 Sanatkar, M. R., W. N. White, B. Natarajan, C. Scoglio, and K. A. Garrett.
 2016.
 Epidemic threshold of an SIS model in dynamic switching networks.
 IEEE Transactions on Systems, Man, and Cybernetics 46:345-55. [link]